spham395/08-C-Programming/06_Bitwise_operators/capstone-1.md

-<a href="https://github.com/CyberTrainingUSAF/05-C-Programming/blob/master/07_Control_flow/README.md" rel="Continue to Next Topic"> Continue to Next Topic </a>
+<a href="https://github.com/CyberTrainingUSAF/05-C-Programming/blob/master/06_Bitwise_operators/capstone-1.md" rel="Go on to Capstone"> Go on to Capstone </a>

 # Capstone 1: Flip a single bit using XOR